ravikaanthe/MCP-MultiAgent-Framework/outputs/test-cases/authentication/AUTH-001-tests.md

     "priority": "medium"
   },
   {
-    "testName": "Login with empty username field",
+    "testName": "Login with empty username and password fields", "steps": [
-    "steps": [
       "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Leave the username field empty",
+      "Leave the password field empty",
-      "Enter valid password 'katal@n@ravi' in the password field", "Click the 'Log In' button",
+      "Click the 'Log In' button",
-      "Verify login fails and an error message is displayed (EXPECT: FAILURE)" ],
+      "Verify that the user is not redirected to the account overview page (EXPECT: FAILURE)", "Verify that an error message is displayed indicating that the username and password fields are required" ],
     "testData": {
       "username": "",
-      "password": "katal@n@ravi"
+      "password": ""
     },
     "priority": "low"
   },
   {
-    "testName": "Login with empty password field",
-    "steps": [
+    "testName": "Verify the ParaBank login page elements", "steps": [
-      "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Enter valid username 'ficusroot' in the username field", "Leave the password field empty",
-      "Click the 'Log In' button",
-      "Verify login fails and an error message is displayed (EXPECT: FAILURE)" ],
+      "Navigate to the ParaBank login page at https://parabank.parasoft.com/parabank/index.htm", "Verify that the page displays the 'Customer Login' section on the left side", "Verify that the username field is labeled 'Username:' and accepts text input", "Verify that the password field is labeled 'Password:' and masks the input", "Verify that the Log In button is clickable when both the username and password fields have values", "Verify that clicking the Log In button with valid credentials redirects the user to the account overview page" ],
     "testData": {
       "username": "ficusroot",
-      "password": ""
+      "password": "katal@n@ravi"
     },
-    "priority": "low"
+    "priority": "high"
   }
 ]
 }
 ```

 ---
-*Generated by Multi-Agent Test Automation Framework on 2025-10-16T23:39:49.558Z*
+*Generated by Multi-Agent Test Automation Framework on 2025-12-05T05:37:13.738Z*